adeydaniel/milling_checklist/README.md

 - _Unplug the machine_.
 - Clear the worktable of non-essential parts.

-## Cutting a Piece to Specified length
+## Cutting a Piece to Specified Length
 - Go over [safety measures](#safety-reminders).
 - Use indicator to check levelness of fixed vise jaw.
 - Make certain the vise is free of chips.